arduino/clients-iot-api/README.md

 ## Generation process

-Apart from the initial setup (the procedures needed to setup this git repo), the ideal workflow consists in updating this repo every time the API service changes, re-generate all the clients, push the generated code to the git repo it belongs to and release the updated clients (this last step may vary
+After initial setup (the procedures needed to setup this git repo), the ideal workflow consists in updating this repo every time the API service changes, re-generate all the clients, push the generated code to the git repo it belongs to and release the updated clients (this last step may vary